kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0034 Fuel venting and exhaust emission requirements for turbine engine powered airplanes.md

 </div>

-\(3\) Engines exempted from paragraph (a)(2) of this section produced on or before December 31, 2016 must be labeled “EXEMPT NEW” in accordance with §45.13 of this chapter.
+\(3\) Engines exempted from paragraph (a)(2) of this section produced on or before December 31, 2016 must be labeled “EXEMPT NEW” in accordance with [[Volume 1/C Aircraft/0045 Identification and registration marking.md#§45.13   Identification data.|§45.13]] of this chapter.
 No exemptions to the requirements of paragraph (a)(2) of this section will be granted after December 31, 2016.

 \(4\) For Class TSS Engines manufactured on and after July 18, 2012: